spaceottercode/glamodon/README.md

 # Glam
-User-Script that adds image filters, stickers, and image tweaking tools on Mastodon sites<sup>1</sup>
+User-Script that adds image filters, stickers, and image tweaking tools<sup>1</sup> on Mastodon sites

 > 1. tools will be made available soon.